vettorefburana/Sentiment-analysis-on-Covid-19-tweets/README.md

 Results:
 --------------------------------------------------------------------------------------------------------------------------------------
-* Among machine learning models, XGBoost trained on a pre-trained word embedding has the best performance in terms of accuracy (84%) and AUC ROC (91%)
+* Among machine learning models, XGBoost trained on a bag-of-words model has the best performance in terms of accuracy (82%) and AUC ROC (90%)
-* Among deeplearning and transformers models, BERT has the best performance (accuracy = 95%)
+* Among all models, BERT has the best performance (accuracy = 94%)

 References:
 ----------------------------------------------------------------------------------------------------------------------------------------